 North: October to March, but avoid Christmas/New Year in Agra and Rajasthan.
 May to September to the far north.

 South: November/December to March/April.
 January to March on the southeast coast.
-Avoid Christmas/New Year in Goa, if possible.
+Christmas/New Year in Goa are very busy.

 - Best Time for National Parks:

 North: October to March.
 May to September in the far north.